SolerJapan/Mod2Project/README.md

 # Mod2Project

 Mod 2 final project (Tetris with login)

 1/29/2021: pause button has been added

+# Purpose of the Project

+The idea of the project is to create a game that allow one to pass the time playing Tetris in React and Redux and also allow for high score based on the user logged in.
+At base even without login tetris is still playable.

+# Documentation Details

+# Components / functional Components

+## `in loginCompon folder`

+### `index`

+this imports the style that was used and applies it to the login and register on the same page this also exports login and register components to be used later in the main app.

+### `Login`

+this is the Login component declared and created.
+This creates and renders the login part with the base container, header, form.
+In the form there is the labels for username and password respectively followed by the submit button this has been styled by style.css which is shared in the same folder.

+### `Register`

+this is the Register component declared and created.
+This creates and renders the login part with the base container, header, form.
+In the form there is the labels for username, email and password respectively followed by the submit button this has been styled by style.css which is shared in the same folder.

+### `RightSide`

+This Right side props is meant to serve as a switch this is returned as a prop which in the final app creates a blue square that is hidden behind the main login box but sticks out on the right side and serves as a switch in the main app to switch back and forth between login and register

+## `in Components folder`

+### `Cell`
+(function)
+calls style component StyledCell and the TETROMINOS constant which is the blocks. the const Cell uses the styling from the StyleCell component and renders the color and shape based on the shape and React.memo is used so as effeively render.

+visually using export default Cell causes no issue and there is no noticable change but When a component is wrapped in React.memo(), React renders the component and memorizes the result.
+Before the next render, if the new props are the same, React reuses the memoized result skipping the next rendering.
+This is then exported to Stage.js

+### `Display`

+This calls the StyledDisplay component and uses the styling to and sets the condition to switch the text and display over to the game over text. (this is a function) This is then exported to Tetris.js

+### `Stage`

+Calls the the StyledStage component and uses the styling to fix the stage width and height inside the Stage constant(function) this also uses the exported cells to use in a map to set the grid in the stage. which is then exported to Tetris.js

+### `Tetris`

+This is the main area where the main tetris game is run. the calls that are made are the stage or field scope and the colison detection from gamehelpers.js, The styled components which handle the background and the score, level, and row boards.
+The application call the hooks for useInterval, usePlayer, useStage, and useGameStatus` which sets the rules for the game.
+The components that are called for the game is the stage which sets the grid blocks, the Display which sets the location for the boards.
+The Start and Pause buttons are called which are the callback functions and the styling of the respective buttons.

+The following Declarations are made afterward in the main const Tetris   ` const [dropTime, setDropTime] = useState(null);
+const [gameOver, setGameOver] = useState(false);
+const [player, updatePlayerPos, resetPlayer, playerRotate] = usePlayer();
+const [stage, setStage, rowsCleared] = useStage(player, resetPlayer);
+const [score, setScore, rows, setRows, level, setLevel] = useGameStatus( rowsCleared);
+these declarations are made to set the droptime, gameover, player stats, the stage, and score information

+the movePlayer variable is declared and its purpose is to allow the player to move left or right and checks if there is collision.

+the keyUp function is not the up arrow but is meant to represent the game continuing its flow when the arrow key for movement is released

+the startGame function serves as the way to start the game and reset it as its function sets the stat such as droptime the score level rows and gameover boolean is set to false

+pauseGame function stops the flow of the game and continues it if presses again also hitting down will also continue the flow.

+we have a drop function which handles the speed at which the block fall which is set based on level
+at the same time the collision detection also checks to make sure the block up top isn't blocked and if it is blocked then the game will declare a gameover and change the gameover boolean to true

+the dropPlayer is just accelerating block when down is pressed but when that is happening the droptime is set to null while the down button is pressed when released drop is called to resume the game

+move function make a call to move the player(block) based on which key code is pressed for example 37 is the left arrow 39 is the right 40 is the down key and 38 is the up arrow the up arrow calls a function to make the block rotate called playerRotate.

+finally the styles and divs are called to set the field and board and return them these would be StyledTetris wrapper from the styledTetrisWrapper and StyledTetris styling component also there is a check as long as there isnt a game over the display will show the score row and level while if the gameover condition is fulfilled it would turn into gameover display being rendered then the pause and start buttons are rendered. with everything closing Tetris is exported to App.js

+# Styled Components

+## `in style folder`

+### `StyledCell`

+### `StyledDisplay`

+### `StyledGameOver`

+### `StyledStage`

+### `StyledTetris`

+## `in components folder`

+### `PauseButton`

+### `StartButton`

+## hooks

+### `useGameStatus`

+ the following constants are declared const [score, setScore] = useState(0);
+  const [rows, setRows] = useState(0);
+  const [level, setLevel] = useState(0);
+  const linePoints = [40, 100, 300, 1200];

+  calcScore is declared as a function the function at base is made to calculate and set the score and the rows based on rows cleared and then returns the results

+### `useInterval`

+the function useInterval is created and called and its purpose is to create ticks and time and delay in the game and is exported

+### `usePlayer`

+### `useStage`

+# pages

+## AboutPage

+## Projector

+# App.js

+# gameHelpers.js

+# tetrominos.js

+# index.js

 # Getting Started with Create React App